Sunday, 28 February 2021

 The Peacock 74

 "And Dad was needing my support, as he was feeling the loss of Kenny probably even more keenly than I was.
-I returned to St. John's, not for love of the church, but love for my dad, and we really needed each other.
-Plus, I was in nursing school, and I didn't want to further disrupt my stability.
+I returned to St. Mark's, and enrolled in nursing school, and I didn't want to further disrupt my stability.
 We spent a lot of time together, and I did everything I could think of to help out at church.
 I was also enjoying the rest from having to avoid Griffin and his fellow vultures.
-Besides, after such an incredibly rich spiritual diet of the high church excesses of St. James, it was so comforting and refreshing returning to the simple plain low church ordinariness of St. John's.
+Besides, after such an incredibly rich spiritual diet of the high church excesses of St. Jude's, it was so comforting and refreshing returning to the simple plain low church ordinariness of St. John's.
 It was like going from a steady diet of English trifle, to simple homemade whole wheat bread smothered with homemade strawberry jam.

 "Life took on a certain ordinariness.
 I even started dating, women, but always good wholesome Christian young ladies, nothing leading to the bedchamber, no embarrassing mishaps that perhaps their courting young swain was really trying to flee from his attraction to men.
 And I wanted to keep dad happy, because he had more than once hinted that his one regret of all the time I had spent with Kenny was my complete lack of role modelling for any kind of wholesome sexuality."